wilmixjemin8/SRGX/README.md

-GDollar  for Compiler  Design  and  datastructures.
+CWEB  for Compiler  Design  and  datastructures.

-CHDollar  for  cloud  computing  and  cloud  OS  design
+CHWEB  for  cloud  computing  and  cloud  OS  design

-and  inventing  new  cloud  based  java  technologies..
+and  inventing  new  cloud  based  JAS  technologies..